 What Is a “Commercial Message”?

 Although this designation may seem like a small detail, it is quite important.
-Commercial messages are subject to the specific regulations laid out in the CAN-SPAM act, while other types of messages — transactional, relationship, etc. — may be exempt from these requirements.
+Commercial messages are subject to the specific regulations laid out in the CAN-SPAM Act.
+However, other types of messages—transactional, relationship, etc.—may be exempt from these requirements.

 According to the legislation, the “primary purpose” of the message determines whether it is considered commercial or not.
-Commercial messages, then, include any message that “advertises or promotes a commercial product or service, including content on a website operated for a commercial purpose.”
+Commercial messages include any message that “advertises or promotes a commercial product or service, including content on a website operated for a commercial purpose.”

 This is a fairly broad definition.
-Essentially, if your message promotes any kind of commercial activity — buying, scheduling, etc. — or directs a user to a website that does this, then it would likely to be considered a “commercial message.”
+Essentially, if your message promotes any kind of commercial activity—buying, scheduling, etc.—or directs a user to a website that does this, then it would likely be considered a “commercial message.”

 Bear in mind that only messages in which this is deemed to be the “primary purpose” or the message would qualify.
 We’ll cover this distinction in more detail later on in the guide.